ThomasLadder69/2023-Headphones-Guide/README.md

 ### 5.1 Surround Sound

-5.1 surround sound involves five speakers (front

-left, center, front right, rear left, and rear right) and one subwoofer (LFE - Low-Frequency Effects), creating an immersive audio experience.
+5.1 surround sound involves five speakers (front, left, center, front right, rear left, and rear right) and one subwoofer (LFE - Low-Frequency Effects), creating an immersive audio experience.
 This setup is commonly used in home theater systems and provides a realistic audio environment.

 ### Subwoofers